 How is neurogenic bladder treated?

-- Clean intermittent catheterization (CIC): Catheters are thin, flexible tubes that can be inserted through the urethra and into the bladder to drain urine.
+- Clean intermittent catheterization (CIC): Catheters are thin, flexible tubes that can be inserted through your urethra and into your bladder to drain urine.
 You can learn how to do this yourself so that you can empty your bladder on your schedule.

-- Injections of botulinum A toxin (Botox®): A doctor injects Botox into the bladder or urinary sphincters.
+- Injections of botulinum A toxin (Botox®): Your healthcare provider injects botulinum A toxin into your bladder or urinary sphincters.

-- Bladder augmentation (augmentation cystoplasty): This is a surgery in which segments of the intestine (sigmoid colon) are removed and attached to the walls of the bladder.
+- Bladder augmentation (augmentation cystoplasty): In this surgery, a surgeon removes segments of your intestine (sigmoid colon) and attaches them to the walls of your bladder.
 This reduces the bladder's internal pressure and increases its ability to store urine.